PROGRAMME / TIMETABLE

 - Banner for the Exhibition

-During the workshop interdisciplinary student teams focused on human behaviours which played out beyond our visual radar somewhere in urban space.
-Different design tools and methods were required to reveal the various social and invisible boundaries and/or to redefine material visible boundaries.
+During the workshop interdisciplinary student teams focused on human behaviours which were being played out -perhaps unconsciously by the user, but sometimes ‘beyond’ our normal visual radar somewhere in urban space around Lugano.
+Different design tools and methods were required to reveal these invisible boundaries.

-Nine teams were required to use, as their muse a specific area of the city of Lugano to explore the transitory or more prolonged interaction between human behaviours and the spaces they occupied.
-Teams were required to select two (in)visible “boundary moments” occurring in their site and were required to explore interior and exterior urban spaces and focus effort on only one of the observed “boundary moments”, and elaborate on this through a statement and through a short video (time-based) documentary supported by a poster that conveyed the main concepts, observations and design rational for the work.
+HOW Nine teams were required to use, as their urban muse, a specific area of the city of Lugano to explore the transitory or more prolonged interaction between human behaviours and the spaces they occupied either fleetingly or for more prolonged periods of time.
+Teams were required to select two (in)visible “boundary moments” occurring in their selected site and enacted by the people they were observing.
+Teams were required to explore interior and exterior urban spaces and focus their collective effort on only one of the observed “boundary moments”.
+This was later elaborated in a critical statement and a short video documentary.
+A further poster component supported the main concepts, observations and design rational for the work for the public.
+The use of video/film was deliberate- partly to acknowledge the dominant role this art form plays in young student’s social media encounters, but, more significantly, it reflected the experimental cinéma-vérité trigger “A Step Across the Border’ – an improvised film of the same name by Nicolas Humbert and Werner Penzel. used in the opening symposium lecture.

-During the exploration of each observable, heard, sensed or perceived “boundary moments” being played out in the site, teams were required to carefully observe users in their specific site.
+During the exploration of each observable, heard, sensed or perceived “boundary moments” being played out in the site, teams were required to carefully observe users.
 Teams had to be guided by the people flow, human behaviours and the moments that occurred: a design approach that required improvisation:

 “It is the moment that counts, the intuitive sense of what is happening in the space.” .
 (Nicolas Humbert and Werner Penzel about the film “Step Across the Border”)